Projeto-Pindorama/copacabana/docs/docs/intro/prologue.md

 </figure>
-Right after we """compiled""" (in fact just generated an `.iso` with SystemBack) and uploaded the 0.0.2 version to `chexier`'s GDrive account, I went straight to Viva o Linux, a brazilian \*NIX-dedicated forum, and made a post about our new *refisefuquis*.
+Right after we """compiled""" (in fact just generated an `.iso` with SystemBack) and uploaded the 0.0.2 version to `chexier`'s GDrive account, I went straight to Viva ao Linux, a brazilian \*NIX-dedicated forum, and made a post about our new *refisefuquis*.
 The reactions were mixed, some said "This project is born dead." and others said "Go ahead!
 A dream you guys dream together will be reality.";
 and, in fact, both were right: Pindorama could be just another refisefuquis